 History

-- Namestake: The club is named after Major-General Orde Wingate, a British officer and hero to the Jewish community for his leadership of the “Special Night Squads” in Palestine and the “Chindits” in Burma during WWII.
+- Namesake: The club is named after Major-General Orde Wingate, a British officer and hero to the Jewish community for his leadership of the “Special Night Squads” in Palestine and the “Chindits” in Burma during WWII.

 - Facilities: The club currently features an 18-hole, par 72 championship course measuring approximately 6,460 yards.
 It is known for its mature trees and the “Loyal & Ancient” bar in the clubhouse.